kaugoncalves/kaugoncalves/README.md

 - :computer: I’m constantly `learning` new things and taking `courses` of all kinds
 - :student: I’m currently learning: `React` and `Angular`.
 - :thinking: I'm currently working as a `junior developer` at `Venturus`
-- :thinking: If you want to check out some [Arduino projects](https://www.tinkercad.com/users/c5AWNu60heW-kauan-santos?category=circuits). (you may have to login to see the projects)
+- :computer: If you want to check out some [Arduino projects](https://www.tinkercad.com/users/c5AWNu60heW-kauan-santos?category=circuits). (you may have to login to see the projects)

 </div>
 </details>